Cheung Tsui Food Supply / Care Action Cup 樂善盃

 There are quite a lot of loose rocks on this part of Sharp Peak (Nam She Tsui).
 Extra care is a must.

 It seems that it is getting steeper and steeper.
-For some portions, climbing is needed.
-Hiking dressing (like shoes, trousers, backpack and glove) would help a lot.
+For some portions,

 Everybody hike on his / her own pace.
 It should be the steepest and most difficult hill in Hong Kong (in view of hiking).